regenerativeag/regenerativeag.github.io/docs/community-guide/growing-together.md

 ## Offer your input

 We're working on ideas for facilitating more rewarding connection.
 Your input or idea could very likely help our community be better for you and others.
-If something is uncomfortable, enjoyable, or you have an idea, please find a comfortable way to [share about it with us](./contribute.md)!
+If something is uncomfortable, enjoyable, or you have an idea, please find a comfortable way to [share about it with us](./contribute.md#contact)!

 Hearing your perspective will help, even if we've heard a similar perspective before.
 Democracy works best as more voices are heard and integrated.

-## Get involved with projects (active members only)
+## Get involved with projects

+(Active members only).
 Share about a project you're working on, and offer some support in someone else's project!

-## Attend an event (coming soon)
+## Participate in an event

 We're currently working on our first community event.
 Come check back soon to learn more!